Butternut Farm Accommodations

 —Lani Jurev, The Glastonbury Citizen

 Sorry, no pets nor smoking.
 A deposit is requested, refundable (less a small charge) with ten day's notice.
 Check-in is 3 PM; check-out at 11 AM or by arrangement.
-Cash, checks, Amex accepted.
+Cash or checks accepted.

 The Barn Apartment